raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 * know too much and can't explain a concept in simple enough terms.
 * know too little and don't explain with enough detail.

-Think-Pair-Share allows students to learn from each other.

 <img src="/images/portfolio/PVnRT.png" alt="review" width="50%" align="center"/>

+Think-Pair-Share allows students to learn from each other and promotes discussion and critical.
+It can also **reward attendance** if those questions are the same questions on a homework assignment.

 ### Complementary Essay and Multiple Choice Questions